Pallavi-nishankar/Lead-Scoring-Model/README.md

 ### Solution:
 For this case study we're going to use several classification model to predict whether the lead is going to quantify as a hot lead.
 The steps involved for this case study are mentioned below:

-1. Data Loading
+1. Import data
-2. Data Exploration a.k.a Exploratory Data Analysis
+2. Clean and prepare the acquired data for further analysis
-3. Preprocessing
+3. Exploratory data analysis for figuring out most helpful attributes for conversion
-4. Feature Engineering
+4. Scaling features
-5. Outlier Analysis
+5. Prepare the data for model building
-6. Model Building
+6. Build a logistic regression model
-7. Model Performance Benchmarking
+7. Test the model on train set
-8. Model Performance Evaluation
+8. Evaluate model by different measures and metrics
-9. Cross Validation + Hyperparameter Tuning
+9. Test the model on test set
-10. Model Diagnosis Using Probability Calibration, ROC AUC Curve, Precision-Recall Curve
+10. Measure the accuracy of the model and other metrics of evolution

 ### Notebooks:
 1) <a href = "https://github.com/Pallavi-nishankar/Lead-Scoring-Model/blob/main/Lead%20Scoring%20case%20study%20.ipynb"> Exploratory Data Analysis + Feature Engineering + Outlier Analysis Notebook